Pusha T: Early life

-Pusha T was born Terrence LeVarr Thornton on May 13, 1977, in the Bronx borough of New York City, though the family soon relocated to Virginia Beach, Virginia, where he and his brother, Gene Thornton, grew up.
+Pusha T was born Terrence LeVarr Thornton on May 13, 1977, in the Bronx borough of New York City to Gene and Mildred Thornton, though the family soon relocated to Virginia Beach, Virginia, where he and his brother, Gene Thornton Jr., grew up.
 As teenagers, the brothers both sold drugs, with Gene eventually being kicked out of their parents' house after they discovered what he was doing.
-In 1992, alongside his brother, the two began to pursue a career in hip hop, forming a group known as Clipse.
-His older brother Gene, was known for most of the group's duration as Malice (the two were originally known as Terrar and Malicious, respectively, and in 2012 Gene changed his stage name to No Malice, following a conversion to Christianity).